 This technique requires a bit of trial and error but once you get the hang of it, you’ll see how powerful it is.
 Let’s get straight to it and see how you can remove color cast using the Levels Adjustment Layer:

 - Change the Channel to Red (Click the arrow next to RGB and select Red from the drop-down menu)

-- Take the left slider (darks slider) and move it towards the right until it meets the edge of the graph (if the edge of the graph goes all the way to the left, skip this step)
+- Take the left knob (that controls the darks) and pull it towards the right until it meets the left edge of the histogram (skip this step if the histogram touches the left-side wall)

-- Take the right slider (highlight slider) and move it towards the left until it meets the edge of the graph
+- Grab the right knob (that controls the highlight) and pull it left until it meets the right edge of the histogram

 - Change the channel to Green and repeat step 3 and 4

 - Change the channel to Blue and repeat step 3 and 4

 These few steps should have removed the worst of the color cast.
 Not too difficult, right?